What are values? What are yours? And why do they matter?

 Whether you’re an “everyday yogi,” a mindfulness type, a conscientious journeyer or seeker or beyond, you may find this list helpful in identifying some values of your own:

-If you’d like to go a step further, check out this recent post on how to explore your values through journaling.
+P.S. — If you’d like to go a step further with your top values now that you’ve identified them, head on over to explore this popular article on how to explore your values through journaling.